reneongithub/liquibase-poc/README.md

 # liquibase-poc
-proof of concept using liquibase as database versioning toll
+proof of concept using liquibase as database versioning tool